 NCFP’s Community Foundations Family Philanthropy Network supports the special role community foundations play with philanthropic families as a trusted resource and partner.
-A National Advisory Committee, chaired by Jennifer Touchet, Vice President of Personal and Family Philanthropy at Greater Houston Community Foundation, provides strategic guidance.
-Special thanks to the Lilly Endowment and Charles Stewart Mott Foundation for the initial funding which allowed the network’s creation.
+A National Advisory Committee, chaired by Jennifer Curry, provides strategic guidance.

 Learn from Peers and Experts

-Network members exchange ideas, tools, stories, and effective practices through quarterly Spark Session webinars, monthly topical calls, and an online library of network specific resources.
-Previous topics have included: staffing your family engagement program, models for engaging next gen donors, working as part of a family’s advisory team, and educational programs for donor families.
+Network members exchange ideas, tools, stories, and effective practices through quarterly Spark Session webinars and monthly topical calls, an annual retreat, and an online library of network specific resources.
 In addition, Network members are eligible to attend the National Forum on Family Philanthropy.
 Ahead of each Forum, there is a low-cost, in-depth, skill-building workshop for Network members specially designed for community foundation staff and board.

 Access New Resources and Tools

 NCFP continually develops new case studies, articles, issue briefs, and other content to help Network members increase their capacity to effectively serve philanthropic families.
 In addition to the Knowledge Center, Network members have a private digital library of resources and events.